zlepper/itlt/TechnicalDocumentation.md

     -   It uses the arguments fed to it to determine which pop-up window GUI to make with Swing
     -   If it detects it's on Windows, it tries some reflection to make it use the correct Windows iconography rather than an outdated one embedded inside the JDK in order to make the GUI look nicer and more native, with a graceful fallback
     -   Warning preferences (such as remembering "Don't warn about this again") are handled by `client.helpers.WarningPreferences` which `Main.java` `ClientUtils#startUIProcess()`
+-   Why start a new Java process for showing the UI rather than calling `Main.java` directly?
+    - LWJGL and AWT (which Swing is based on) do not play nice together on the same thread.
+    - MacOS requires both to be on the first thread of a process to work properly.
+    - Having the UI on a separate process allows the UI to persist after the game is stopped (needed for the requirements feature)
 -   What does `WarningPreferences.java` do?
     -   It's a wrapper around `java.util.Properties` with support for booleans and creating the file if not already present
 -   Why are the `isJava64bit` warning and requirements handled in `client.ClientModEvents#clientInit` (`FMLClientSetupEvent`) separate from all the rest?